 During the study, men aged 24-57 delivered sperm samples after being diagnosed with the Coronavirus.
 Scientists studied the men’s semen and found that COVID-19 was not present in any of the examined samples.

 Read the full study regarding COVID-19 here.

-Donor sperm can be used safely during COVID-19
+Can donor sperm be safely used during COVID-19?

 Does COVID-19 affect sperm quality?

 Another question that has been raised recently is whether the Coronavirus affects men’s sperm quality.
 It is well known that a period of illness, especially with fever, can affect men’s sperm cells negatively for some time.
 But, does the new pandemic virus have any long term effect on men’s reproduction?

 Previous studies have suggested that COVID-19 does affect sperm quality.
 However, experts have criticized the studies for being too small and not being transparent enough.

 This is why our scientists are currently working on a new study in collaboration with the Danish Hvidovre Hospital and CooperSurgical on COVID-19 and the potential long term effects on sperm quality.
 The scientists intend to examine sperm samples from a large group of men who have been tested positive for the virus.